-As a young product manager without an engineering background (like myself), you’ve undoubtedly heard of the word, “DevOps.”
+As a young product manager without an engineering background (like myself), you’ve undoubtedly heard of the word “DevOps.”
 You also think it’s completely different from product management.
-However, I actually think DevOps and Product Management have more commonalities than product management has with most other areas of the company.
+However, I think DevOps and Product Management have more commonalities than product management has with most other areas of the company.

-I’ve been a product manager contributing to building digital products for over 10 years and I believe most people outside of engineering have no clue about that definition.
+I’ve been a product manager contributing to building digital products for over ten years, and I believe most people outside of engineering have no clue about that definition.
 I think their lack of understanding can be summarized as believing:

 - DevOps is a person or team name.